hossaincse2/SAIO-Ubuntu18/README.md

 ![img12](images/12.png)

 ## We can use python-swiftclient to make different types of requests to the containers and account.
 But 204 response is what we were looking for

+I will be updating this thread and add more details.
+In the meantime, if you have any queries please reach out to me at ```rizwanulratul.192@gmail.com```